gherbstman/SyncroTamperMonkey/README.md

 - The userscripts only load on Syncro ticket pages that match the `@match` rules in the script header.
 - The main ticket helper watches the page and injects its buttons, menus, and keyboard/mouse shortcuts when the relevant Syncro UI is present.
 - Most features work entirely in the browser against the current ticket page; there is no backend service or Syncro API setup required.
-- Copilot Assist stores only your preferred Copilot chat URL in your browser/Tampermonkey profile so each technician can keep their own preference.
+- AI Assist stores your preferences (Copilot URL, optional Claude API settings, and prompt templates) in your browser/Tampermonkey profile so each technician can keep their own configuration.

 ## How To Use It